Disclaimer: I don't own Gakuen Alice.

 Ruka groaned, remembering his confession all too clearly.
 On that fateful day over a year ago, he found himself confessing his feelings for a certain violet-eyed genius who had been making his life miserable for the past six years.

 "I'm in love with Hotaru Imai and I plan to win her heart!"
 Ruka declared bravely, although the color of his cheeks seemed to disagree.
-He didn't even know how it happened: how and when he stopped minding all the blackmails, and when he started looking at Hotaru Imai instead of Mikan Sakura.
-But he knew enough to know that what he felt needed to be told, that it was enough to make him do this – despite how terrified he was of expressing himself.
+He didn't even know how it happened: how and when he stopped minding all the blackmails and when he started looking at Hotaru Imai instead of Mikan Sakura.
+But what he knew for sure was that he needed to say what he felt – despite how terrified he was of expressing himself.

 Around him, half of the school population stood in stunned silence.
 The fan girls, most particularly, seemed like they had just witnessed the collapse of their own empire.